jenkinsci/build-monitor-plugin/README.md

 ## Features

 * Displays the status and progress of selected jobs.
-The view is updated automatically every couple of seconds using AJAX, so no "Enable Auto Refresh" needed.
+The view is updated automatically every few seconds.
 * Displays the names of people who might be responsible for "breaking the build".
 * Supports the [Claim plugin](https://plugins.jenkins.io/claim/), so that you can see who's fixing a broken build
 * Supports [View Job Filters](https://plugins.jenkins.io/view-job-filters/), so that you can easily create Build Monitors for "slow builds", "only failing", etc.